The Art of Success

 Upon graduating from Charter Arts (formerly LVPA), Rachel decided to give up her competitive skating status and turn professional.
 Her first professional contract began two days after leaving Charter Arts.
 As a professional figure skater, Rachel has performed in shows for Woodstock Ice Productions at Doroney Park, Rand Family Productions, Cobb Energy Performing Arts Center in Atlanta, and Advanced Entertainment Group at Sea World in Orlando, Florida.

-With education being a very significant aspect of Rachel’s life, she graduated Charter Arts with a scholarship to Moravian College, where she is currently a junior studying English and Writing.
-She hopes to have a career as a writer, whether writing novels or screenplays.
-When she graduates Moravian, she plans to continue her professional skating career while touring in the US and internationally.
+With education being a very significant aspect of Rachel’s life, she graduated Charter Arts with a scholarship to Moravian College, where she studied English and Writing.

 Rachel acknowledges Charter Arts as a vital stepping stone in her life; where she was able to gain opportunities she would not have otherwise, and where she worked with instructors who had a strong hand in providing her the essentials and aid to help reach her goals.